chapel-lang/chapel/doc/rst/language/spec/classes.rst

    ``nil``.
 The next statement assigned to it an instance of the class ``C``.
 The declaration of variable ``c2`` shows that these steps can be combined.
-The type of ``c2`` is also ``borrowed C?``, determined implicitly from the the initialization expression.
+The type of ``c2`` is also ``borrowed C?``, determined implicitly from the initialization expression.
 Finally, an object of type ``owned D`` is created and assigned to ``c``.

 .. _Class_nil_value: